marcelm/cutadapt/doc/guide.rst

 the read.
 In all cases, the adapter itself and the sequence preceding it is removed.

-Again, assume your fragment of interest is *MYSEQUENCE* and the adapter is *ADAPTER*.
+Assume your fragment of interest is *MYSEQUENCE* and the adapter is *ADAPTER*.
 The reads may look like this::

     ADAPTERMYSEQUENCE